ReneTC/laser_video/README.md

 ### That's all for lasers or what?

-I skipped a few important concepts for the laser.
-Most importantly: how we get coherent light with optical resonance, by producing a standing wave in the cavity.
-Another thing I skipped is how nice a 4 level system is.
+If you want to learn more about lasers, I didn't talk about how we get coherent light with optical resonance.
+I also didn't talk about how nice a 4 level system is.

-I also didn't talk about other different kinds of lasers - like how we can pump with kinetic energy instead of light, or what type of lasers we are dealing with solid-state, gas, dye, or semiconductor lasers.
+I didn't mention about other different kinds of lasers.
+For example how we can pump with kinetic energy instead of light, or what type of lasers we are dealing with solid-state, gas, dye, or semiconductor lasers.

 *Cool physics, infinite scientific uses, and the best cat toy make lasers one of the most important discoveries.*